 Tracking your accomplishments in real-time ensures that nothing gets forgotten, left out, or otherwise overlooked during important conversations with your executive.
 Whether you’re using your list to earn a stellar rating on your next performance review, obtain your dream job, or increase the size of your paychecks, it’s one of the best habits for your career!

 Looking for a template to help you keep track of all the awesome things you do each day?
-Join our Online Training Center and download the 20XX – Professional Accomplishments Template (DOC) for free!
-Already a member?
-Log in to your account and click the Free Resources button on the Member Home page to download it.
+Download the 20XX – Professional Accomplishments Template (DOC) and other career planning templates for free!
+Scroll our free templates page for lots of other great career resources, too.

 HOW TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE